 Choosing suitable influencers is not an easy task either: in 2023, the number of Instagram accounts is projected to reach nearly 1.2 billion.
 How to choose the right social media creators for your influencer marketing campaigns?

-Here’s a full guide on choosing influencers, based on their content, previous collaborations, Instagram statistics, audience demographics, followers’ quality, and other criteria! 👇🏼
+Here’s a full guide on identifying influencers for your brand, based on their content, previous collaborations, Instagram statistics, audience demographics, followers’ quality, and other criteria! 👇🏼

 1. Influencer’s story and values

 One thing is sure: you shouldn’t choose influencers based on the numbers only.
 Instead, open the influencer’s profile to check if the influencer’s values fit with your brand values and brand voice..

 For example, if an influencer is known for buying their daily coffees in single-use plastic cups, and shopping in fast fashion retail stores, collaboration with a sustainable brand would feel out of place.
 As social media users are becoming more aware of that kind of “fake” collaborations, influencer campaigns with poorly-chosen creators might do more harm than good for the brand.